kevinjdolan/robogram/README.md

-To initialize for building, do:
+To initialize for building, do the following in the embedded directory:

     mkdir build
     cd build